Gainer552/Bash-File-Shredder/README.md

 **Tests**

 All features of Bash File Shredder have been tested by a professional QA Tester to ensure functionality, data protection, and usability.
 Optional logging, secure deletion, and file path validation work seamlessly for a user-friendly experience.

+Disclaimer: This Bash File Shredder tool is provided as-is, without any warranties or guarantees of any kind, including but not limited to functionality, security, or compatibility.
+Use this tool at your own risk.
+The developer is not responsible for any data loss, damage to files, or other consequences that may arise from the use or misuse of this tool.
+Ensure that you have backups of any critical data before using the file shredder, as data deleted with this tool is irrecoverable.